williampollet/presentations/PITCHME.md

 ### The pronto gem

-It executes `RuboCop` _only_ on the diffs between your branch and master
+Executes `RuboCop` _only_ on the diffs between your branch and master

 ---